Welcome and thanks for visiting...

 What Is The Best Serve in Volleyball?

-Underhand serve it is a simple serve that can be performed aggressively and accurately at specific targets.
-Tactically it can be adopted at elementary schools, middle school and at recreational leagues.
+A serve in which the ball is contacted overhead with speed and power is often used to serve the ball into the opponent's back row.
+The underhand serve is a simple serve that can be performed aggressively and accurately at specific targets.
+Tactically it can be adopted at elementary schools, middle schools, and at recreational leagues.

-Jump Floater requires a great jump ability associated with a contact that will also generate a floatation.
+The Jump floater requires a great jump ability associated with a contact that will also generate a floatation.
 This is a very aggressive serve when performed one yard (or 1 M) inside of the court.

-Hybrid Serve.
+The Hybrid Serve is a type of volleyball serve that combines elements of different serving styles to create a unique, unpredictable serve.
+It often combines elements of the jump serve and float serve, using a jumping approach with a wrist snap to produce a serve that floats and moves erratically through the air.
+The aim of a hybrid serve is to confuse the receiver and make it difficult to predict the trajectory of the ball, thereby increasing the chances of a successful serve.
+It's considered an advanced serving technique that requires good hand-eye coordination, timing, and ball control to execute effectively.
 It is the newest tactical variation serve, historically documented and analyzed at the U23 World Championship in Uberlandia, Brazil, by Dr. Da Matta.
 This serve consists in assuming the posture of performing a top spin and then changing in the air to perform a jump floater.
-Or vice-versa, the server assumes the posture to elicit serving a jump floater and with the wrist snaps changes in the air and executes a jump top spin at the serve-receivers.
+Or vice-versa, the server assumes the posture to elicit serving a jump floater and with the wrist snaps changes in the air and executes a jump topspin at the serve-receivers.

-Of course, this question could be answer simplistically but for teaching reasons, I would like to discourse through a couple of possibilities to assure that the question is answered thoroughly.
-To help me address this question, I have called dozens of coaches and volleyball players and asked them: What is the best serve in volleyball.
+Of course, this question could be answered simplistically but for teaching reasons, I would like to discourse through a couple of possibilities to assure that the question is answered thoroughly.
+To help me address this question, I have called dozens of coaches and volleyball players and asked them: What is the best serve in volleyball?
 And this is what I got:

 The best serve is the jump floater.
-By a Japanese Physical Educator, former top coach in High School in Virginia.
+By a Japanese Physical Educator, a former top coach in High School in Virginia.
 Over the years that I coached volleyball, I enjoyed practicing serve and also serve-receive but I was keen on designing practices for service because I learned from my Brazilian friends that if I would serve very aggressively, I could win again any team, even the taller teams than mine.
 Somehow, I have always preferred the jump floater.
-I felt that when my players were performing the serve from the ground, they did not feel confident enough and more frequently their serves get easier by the end of the sets.
+I felt that when my players were performing the serve from the ground, they did not feel confident enough, and more frequently their serves get easier by the end of the sets.
 The jump component of the jump floater was a confidence booster for my players.
-In my opinion, when the players jump, they stop over thinking and they just go for it.
-I have read that many studies have shown that the jump floater is the most efficient serve across the board in multiple levels.
+In my opinion, when the players jump, they stop overthinking and just go for it.
+I have read that many studies have shown that the jump floater is the most efficient serve across the board at multiple levels.
 It seems like they take the pressure from their chest and attain some great attitude during matches.
-Since the adoption of the new rules of volleyball [rally scoring point system], I have attended clinics that highly recommended not to miss serves.
+Since the adoption of the new rules of volleyball [rally scoring point system], I have attended clinics that highly recommended not missing serves.
 I truly believe in that!
 But, I have noticed that there are some major differences from boys to girls and also from how we served in the U.S. as compared to how people serve here in Japan.
-In Japan, players use the side serve, the round house serve and also the tennis top spin, …ah… we also do the side spin serve!
+In Japan, players use the side serve, the roundhouse serve, and also the tennis topspin, …ah… we also do the side spin serve!
 But, like I said…the best serve for me is the jump floater.

 The best serve is the jump top spin (power*).
 A friend from Argentina who typically coaches boys shared an interesting point of view.
 “Gyltinho, the Jump Power serve is the best!.”
 For me, there is nothing more joyful to see a young player to learn how to spike and then learn how to perform the “spike serve “.
 In the boy’s game, there is a huge psychological statement when you get an ace out of a power serve (jump top spin).
-I like to practice the big power serves so my serve-receive systems is adapted to play against all other teams that use the same serve as we do.
+I like to practice the big power serves so my serve-receive system is adapted to play against all other teams that use the same serve as we do.
 But we also do the drop serve and the ground serve.
-I think that is a no brainer.
+I think that is a no-brainer.
 The power serve (like you Brazilians do!) is the best! _You know I am an American, right!?...
 Yeah, yeah…the teams that perform the power serves (Jump Top Spin).
-The spike serve turns the momentum, put a huge pressure on passers and it just look so good!
+The spike serve turns the momentum, puts huge pressure on passers and it just looks so good!
 Check it out!

 After consulting with my colleagues and friends, I decided to check what types of serves exist and then, I asked my friend Ricardo Tabach about this input.

-As a result of my research I found the underhand serve, the side serve, the elbow serve, the tennis serve, the side spin overhead serve, the back spin serve, the floater serve, the long floater serve, the close to the line floater serve, the hook serve, the round serve, the sky ball serve (it has many different names across the world), the one step jump serve, the two hands toss jump serve, the static jump top spin serve (in Beach Volleyball), the two steps jump serve, the one hand power jump serve, the hybrid jump serve topspin into floater and the hybrid jump serve floater into a topspin.
-Thinking about how many different types of serves exist I was surprised to see that in competitions people use just the jump floater and the jump top spin, with very few audacious players performing the hybrid serves.
+As a result of my research I found the underhand serve, the side serve, the elbow serve, the tennis serve, the side spin overhead serve, the backspin serve, the floater serve, the long floater serve, the close-to-the-line floater serve, the hook serve, the round serve, the sky ball serve (it has many different names across the world), the one-step jump serve, the two hands toss jump serve, the static jump top spin serve (in Beach Volleyball), the two steps jump serve, the one hand power jump serve, the hybrid jump serve topspin into a floater and the hybrid jump serve floater into a topspin.
+Thinking about how many different types of serves exist I was surprised to see that in competitions people use just the jump floater and the jump topspin, with very few audacious players performing the hybrid serves.
 In fact, in a later international volleyball coaches clinic held in Portugal, coaches stated that serving from the ground is not longer happening in volleyball competitions since 2019.

 But, this is the answer that a top volleyball coach has shared with me…

-To answer to the question the best serve worldwide is the jump top spin because it reaches high speeds that are very difficult to pass, but the fast jump floater has proven to be effective and also very consistent.
-Finally, I have to agree with Prof. Tabach when he shares that having a team that many players can perform a diversity of aggressive serves is very interesting at any level.
+To answer the question the best serve worldwide is the jump topspin because it reaches high speeds that are very difficult to pass, but the fast jump floater has proven to be effective and also very consistent.
+Finally, I have to agree with Prof. Tabach when he shares that having a team where many players can perform a diversity of aggressive serves is very interesting at any level.